-Ever since hearing Annie Fetter talk about Notice and Wonder at the Atlantic City NCTM Regional Conference in October, I have been obsessed with the strategy.
+Ever since hearing Annie Fetter talk about Notice and Wonder at the Atlantic City NCTM Regional Conference, I have been obsessed with the strategy.
 What I immediately noticed (no pun intended) was that my students didn’t notice much.
 Because I believe so strongly in the power of the strategy, I kept asking them to notice and it didn’t take long before they started noticing more.
 But…their noticings were really just scratching the mathematical surface.
 They were saying things like I notice numbers or I notice shapes.
 I wanted to stimulate deeper mathematical conversations, so I came up with an anchor chart suggesting different ways in which mathematicians notice.
 My list included:

 Now, I encourage my students to refer to the chart and try to notice a little more deeply.
 For example, if a student says she notices numbers, I ask her to give us details.
 Are the numbers whole numbers, decimals, fractions?
 It’s been a big help, and it’s definitely helped increase their use of academic vocabulary.
 I finally turned my hand-written anchor chart into a digital version with examples of each.